NVIDIA/deepops/workloads/burn-in/README.md

 ## Getting started

-Copy the DeepOps repo to the user's home directory of the slurm cluster to be tested.
+Copy the DeepOps repo to the user's home directory of the slurm cluster to be tested or clone it from github.com..
 It is assumed that this directory is on a shared filed system.
 Place the hpl binary in the burn-in directory (`deepops/workloads/burn-in`) and run launch_experiment_slurm.sh.

 ```sh
 git clone https://github.com/NVIDIA/deepops.git